annotation/text-fabric/docs/Use.md

 Here is how to start up text-fabric.

 ??? hint "On Windows?"
-    You can click the Start Menu, and type `text-fabric bhsa` or `text-fabric cunei` in the search box, and then Enter.
+    You can click the Start Menu, and type `text-fabric bhsa` or
+    `text-fabric peshitta` or
+    `text-fabric cunei`
+    in the search box, and then Enter.

 ??? hint "On Linux or Macos?"